Is Pokémon Go having a negative impact on your cemetery or could it benefit your bottom line?

 Cemetery owner Donna Campbell explains “one person was at the grave of a loved one and was taking a photo with a cell phone and a Pokémon player came over thinking it was part of the game.”
 As a result the cemetery have hired a security guard to keep out any trespassers.

 However, some cemetery owners have welcomed the recent trend recognizing the potential to attract new visitors to their site, so long as users are respectful of the surroundings.

 PlotBox customer Holy Cross Cemetery have found themselves in the midst of the newest gaming craze.
-They are delighted to welcome new visitors on site provided that people aren’t wandering about disrupting funeral services or bothering visitors who come to grieve and to pray.
+They're delighted to welcome new visitors on site provided that people aren’t wandering about disrupting funeral services or bothering visitors who come to grieve and to pray.

 Director of Holy Cross, Monica Williams is in the ‘Go’ camp and she feels that if visitors can be careful and respectful they are welcome to stay and spend time in this beautiful, historical site.

-Whether you are in the Go or No camp this Pokémon debate opens the floor to discussion on new and exciting ways to increase footfall in cemeteries and creating a brand new audience for pre-need sales.
+Whether you're in the Go or No camp, this Pokémon debate opens the floor to discussion on new and exciting ways to increase footfall in cemeteries and creating a brand new audience for pre-need sales.